McConnell and McCarthy rebuke Greene for Holocaust remarks but stop short of taking action against rising GOP star

 "You know, we can look back in a time in history where people were told to wear a gold star and they were definitely treated like second-class citizens — so much so that they were put in trains and taken to gas chambers in Nazi Germany, and this is exactly the type of abuse that Nancy Pelosi is talking about," Greene told Brody.

-With outrage over her remarks growing louder, Greene doubled down on the comparison in a Tuesday morning tweet.
+With outrage over her remarks growing louder, Greene doubled down on the comparison in a Tuesday-morning tweet.

 Vaccinated employees get a vaccination logo just like the Nazi’s forced Jewish people to wear a gold star.